fedorovvl/tso_client/userscripts/README.md

 # userscripts

-Write your own script, add it to info.json and make pull request After code review it be there :)
+Write your own script, add it to info.json and make pull request

+After code review it will be there :)